miguellacorte/the_open_media_ecology_essay/README.md

 The new media ecology is thus, one, where the trench between the artist and the audience is narrowed, and the creative process is shared and distributed.
 In turn, the public ignites a heightened sense of perception[[14]](#14) towards its environments and its involving ethical responsibilities, maintenance structures and labour systems commonly deceived in the creation of culture.
 Following the law of requisite variety[[15]](#15), our potential for creation and imagination is directly proportional to the way we envision and treat our environments.

 In a society where risk and uncertainty have become a economical product but also a prominent defining element of our modernity[[16]](#16), OMEs presents itself as a structure that can systematically generate a new cultural attitude within the adversity of risk, thus trespassing the cultural limits implied by the industrial thinking structures.
 We can thus understand OMEs as "risk cultures"[[19]](#19) ; The participative models which structurally define a OME are naturally bound to embrace risk and uncertainty[[17]](#17).

+*"Risk Cultures deal with risk, with identity-risks and ecological-risks, not so much through rational calculation or normative subsumption, but through symbolic practices and especially through symbol innovation"*[[19]](#19)

-In other words, we are moving into an open model which actively invites the unknown person to the unknown experience, instead of inviting the unknown person to the known experience.
+It is thorugh this systematic distribution of openly-uncertain experiences where OMEs take effect; Culture shifts into an open model which actively invites the unknown person to the unknown experience, instead of inviting the unknown person to the known experience.

-Being with the unknown is hence, being by surrendering, or rather, being by not controlling.
+Being with the unknown is hence, being by surrendering, or rather, being by *not controlling.*

 It is at this moment, that a culture of open creation is born.
 When the seeds of cultural surrendering begin to exist parallel to the seeds of cultural control, we can begin to harvest an open society.